FBI: Minnesota man was making arsenal, revered mass shooters

 The grandmother, Roberta McCue, added that Smith seemed “possessed” that night, according to legal documents, and she described him as “big and scary and strong.”

-She told The Associated Press on Friday that she didn't want to comment because she was “exhausted," but added that her hand was injured in 2019 when she cut it on a doorknob.
+She told The AP on Friday that she didn’t want to comment because she was “exhausted,” but added that her hand was injured in 2019 when she cut it on a doorknob.

 Minnesota does not have a red flag law, which allows judges to temporarily take weapons away from people determined to be a threat to themselves or others.
 State law prohibits anyone under the age of 18 from purchasing a firearm or ammunition.
 However, it does allow for minors to possess ammunition and semiautomatic weapons or handguns when in the presence or supervision of a guardian.